 Searching Expired Drug Patents

-Using the Drug Patent Watch website, you can find any drug that is patented, its expiry date and other in-depth details.
-I find the best way to do this is search by year.
-This allows your to plan ahead if you were going to go into the generic drug manufacturing business.
+Using the Drug Patent Watch Website, you can find any drug that is patented, its expiry date and other in-depth details.
+I find the best way to do this is to search by year.
+This allows you to plan ahead if you were going to go into the generic drug manufacturing business.

 Searching all Other Expired Patents